Are you looking for the best beaches on Mahe island in the Seychelles? This guide discloses my favorites (and some popular picks). Keep reading!

 Boasting pristine white sands, turquoise waters, and huge granite boulders, Baie Lazare Beach is undeniably beautiful.
 It’s also easily accessible, thanks to the nearby bus stop and parking.

 Thanks to its relatively shallow waters and small waves, Baie Lazare Public Beach is a popular swimming spot.
-There are great snorkeling opportunities here too, but water shoes may be required.
+There are great snorkeling opportunities here too, but water shoes may be a good idea!

 In terms of amenities, there are a few restaurants nearby or you can head to the local supermarket, and grab a few refreshments to enjoy on the beach.